Academic excellence at the heart of ESSEC

 The department also offers optional specialized in-depth courses contributing to the understanding of major societal problems in areas such as: international economy, monetary problems, banking economics, Labor Economics, growth economics, health economics, economic analysis, game theory, etc. The department offers two transdisciplinary courses: contemporary economic challenges for specialized masters and a course on the scientific contribution of Nobel Prize winners.

-In the Master in Management program, the Department of Economics proposes a track organized around a selection of courses in economics and related disciplines such as econometrics.
+In the Master in Management program, the Department of Economics proposes a the Department of Economics proposes a track organized around a selection of courses in economics and related disciplines such as econometrics.
 Each year, this track attracts students motivated by a career as researcher in economics or looking for high-level positions in the economic administration or international organizations.
 These students can work along with the professors of the Department on research projects and have priority for teaching assistant missions.

 Finally, advanced courses are offered to the students enrolled in the ESSEC PhD in Economics, in collaboration with the researchers of the University of Cergy-Pontoise.